 Consider the case where the camera is moving relative to the world, and independently an object is moving relative to the camera and the world.
 Let be the coordinate frame attached to the static world, and the coordinate frame attached to the moving object.

 Assuming we can separate points belonging to the world from points belonging to the object, we may estimate the motion of the camera through the world from pose to pose as seen in the world frame as .
 Similarly, we can estimate the motion of the camera relative to the object (i.e. in the object frame) as .

 Then to get the transform corresponding to the position of the object in the world frame at the time of the second image,

-- Because is fixed to the object, .
+(Because is fixed to the object, .
 Also taking the inverse of a transform gives: .)

 Now that we have done some torturous manipulations to get to an intuitive result, we can do what we already knew we could, but using math.